 We slurped on an acceptable couple of soya lattes and picked at a bacon sandwich tasting better than it looked, resembling the creation of an angry vegetarian.

 A few other punters came into the shop.
-One dour Scotsman (is there any other kind?) waved his potentially infected hankerchief around, barked at the poor waiter then left to have a drag of something outside.
+One dour Scotsman (is there any other kind?) waved his potentially infected handkerchief around, barked at the poor waiter then left to have a drag of something outside.
 Ten minutes later, in entered another of his kin who was polite but even more miserable than the first, looking like he had just been told by his surveyor that his house was about to slide into the ocean.
+He seemed to be giving the waiter the glad-eye but was subtlety rebuffed, seeming about as interested in him as I am in a knitting channel on Sky.

 The counter was interesting, with lots of teas and paraphernalia on it including some cakes that looked they were made by me… five years ago.

-The young waiter, was not a zombie waiter (death again!) and was attentive.
+The young waiter was not a zombie type (death again!) and was quite attentive.
 I asked about the local accent, the town being very close to the Scottish border.
 He said the accents are a hybrid of Geordie and Scots.
-“Och aye, Hadaway and Shite” I thought as I paid the bill.
-Not sure whether to leave a tip or be Scottish.
+“Och aye, hadaway and shite” I thought as I paid the bill.
+Not sure whether to leave a tip or be Scottish. 🙂

 Good: Decor, service

-Bad: Authenticity, prices, it’s grim out, customers (except us)
+Bad: Authenticity, prices, it’s grim out, passing (rough) trade.